How to Apply

 Where a DBS check is to form part of the recruitment process, we encourage all applicants called for interview to provide details of their criminal record at an early stage in the application process.

-Unless the nature of the position allows the Council to ask questions about your entire criminal record we only ask about “unspent” convictions as defined in the Rehabilitation of Offenders Act 1974.
+Unless the nature of the position allows the Council to ask questions about your entire criminal record we only ask about about convictions and cautions that are not protected i.e. should be disclosed to employers.
+To be legally requested, a position must be included in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended) and where appropriate, in the Police Act Regulations (as amended).

 We ensure that all those in the Council who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
 We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of people with criminal records, e.g. the Rehabilitation of Offenders Act 1974.